Most of us have figured out by now you can’t actually stop a puppy from chewing! Puppies (and a lot of dogs) need to chew!

 Increasing your puppy’s exercise is not going to stop her from chewing, but it will decrease her energy overall which means she is more likely to relax and just lie down.

 OK … sometimes it may seem like your puppy is never going to be tired, but increased exercise can only help.
 Make sure your puppy is getting time to run and play in an off-leash area if possible, and make sure to take her on long walks.

 See my post on walking a puppy before she’s had her vaccinations.

-I haven’t used this type of product with Lana, but I’ve used it with past puppies.
+Lindsay didn’t use this type of product with Lana or her current pup Remy, but she used it with past puppies.
 If your puppy just can’t seem to stop putting her mouth on something like her leash or your hands, you can spray bitter apple spray for puppies right on the leash or on your table leg or whatever it is she can’t seem to stop chewing.

 Bitter apple spray is just as it sounds.
 It’s a bad-tasting spray that will not harm your puppy but will hopefully stop her from chewing furniture, her leash, etc. Some puppies don’t seem to even notice the spray, while it does work well for others.

 Use a kennel or gated-off area when you can’t supervise.

 When Lindsay couldn’t supervise Lana, she left her in her kennel.
 Even if Lana was left alone for 15 minutes while Lindsay took a shower, it was just easier to leave Lana in her kennel.

 Leaving her alone for even 10 minutes would give her way too much time to chew something she shouldn’t.